MITXy/ML-Competitions/readme.md

 This repository includes my solutions to various machine learning competitions.
 Each competition solution is organized into its own directory, which typically includes the following:

-- `data/`: A directory containing the raw data for the competition.
+- `data`: A directory containing the raw data for the competition.

-- `notebooks/`: A directory containing Jupyter notebooks or other scripts used to analyze and model the data.
+- `notebooks`: A directory containing Jupyter notebooks or other scripts used to analyze and model the data.

-- `models/`: A directory containing any trained machine learning models.
+- `models`: A directory containing any trained machine learning models.

 - `submission.csv`: A CSV file containing the final predictions for the competition.